-Natural hazards, ranging from cyclones to floods, droughts, earthquakes and volcanic eruptions frequently occur in the Pacific region.
+Natural hazards such as cyclones, floods, droughts, earthquakes and volcanic eruptions frequently occur in the Pacific region.

-The pacific island countries (including Papua New Guinea, Fiji Islands, Solomon Islands, Cook Islands, and Vanuatu) rank among the world’s worst affected by disasters in terms of casualties and people impacted.
+Pacific island countries (including Papua New Guinea, Fiji Islands, Solomon Islands, Cook Islands and Vanuatu) rank among the world’s worst affected by disasters in terms of casualties and people impacted.

-Due to climate change, the region is witnessing intense fluctuations in weather patterns, such as changing temperatures and precipitation, severe storms and rising sea levels.
+Due to climate change, this region is witnessing intense fluctuations in weather patterns, including changing temperatures and precipitation, extreme climate events and rising sea levels.

 What are the needs?

-Many Pacific island nations lack of economic diversification, are remote to major trade centres, and have strong gender inequalities.
+Many Pacific island nations have strong gender inequalities, lack of economic diversification and are far away from major trade centres.
 These characteristics exacerbate their vulnerability to disasters.

-With a population of 10 million people spread across a vast area, the death toll and number of victims of natural hazards may appear low in standard disaster statistics.
-However, the Pacific countries rank among the highest in casualties and people affected per number of inhabitants.
+With a population of 10 million people spread across a vast area, the number of people at risk of natural hazards may appear low in global disaster statistics.
+However, the Pacific countries rank among the highest in casualties and people affected by disaster per number of inhabitants.

 How are we helping?

-The humanitarian funding assisted over 7,500 people in some of the hardest hit areas.
-Via the EU Civil Protection Mechanism, the EU also coordinated with France the delivery of equipment, including hygiene kits, family tents, tool kits for shelters, drinking water and non-perishable food boxes.
+The EU also coordinated with France to deliver aid via the EU Civil Protection Mechanism.
+This included hygiene kits, family tents, tool kits for shelters, drinking water and non-perishable food boxes.

-Last year, the EU joined international action to support Papua New Guinea when as a surge in COVID-19 cases overwhelmed the Pacific countries’ health systems.
-We provided €1 million to (ii) support slowing down the spread of the virus in Papua New Guinea and (ii) strengthen its capacity in responding to the health impacts of the virus.
+That same year, the EU joined with international action to support Papua New Guinea when COVID-19 overwhelmed the Pacific countries’ health systems.
+It provided €1 million to tackle the spread of the virus and strengthen the country’s capacity to deal with the health crisis.

-In 2020, the cyclone Harold was considered the most powerful storm to strike the South Pacific since 2016.
-In response to the disaster, the EU provided more than €500,000 to address pressing needs of those most affected.
-The aid focused on delivering emergency shelters, clothing, kitchen sets, clean water supply and hygiene kits.
+Cyclone Harold struck the South Pacific in 2020.
+It was the most powerful storm to strike the region since 2016.
+In response, the EU provided over €500,000 to assist those affected.
+This aid focused on delivering emergency shelters, clothing, kitchen sets, clean water supply and hygiene kits.

-The same year, the EU also supported Fiji with €800,000 in humanitarian funding to deliver emergency aid to families affected by cyclone Yasa.
-The storm wreaked havoc across large parts of the archipelago nation, particularly the second largest island of Vanua Levu, where the eye of the storm passed through.
+The EU also supported Fiji in 2020 with €800,000 in humanitarian funding to deliver emergency aid to families affected by Cyclone Yasa.
+The storm wreaked havoc across large parts of the archipelago nation, particularly the second largest island of Vanua Levu.

-EU humanitarian projects have assisted (i) community-based disaster preparedness actions; (ii) cooperation between community, village, provincial, regional and national levels; and (iii) the standardisation of disaster risk reduction tools.
+EU humanitarian projects have assisted multiple community-based disaster preparedness actions, building cooperation across various levels of society from village to national.
+It has also helped with the standardisation of disaster risk reduction tools.
 Projects are jointly implemented by public organisations and NGOs.